-The head coach at the University of Louisville since 2007-08, Jeff Walz enters his fifth USA Basketball coaching assignment as head coach of the 2018 USA Women's U18 National Team.
+The head coach at the University of Louisville since 2007-08, Jeff Walz served in his sixth USA Basketball coaching assignment as head coach of the 2019 USA Basketball Women's U19 World Cup Team, which he led to a 7-0 record and gold medal at the 2019 FIBA U19 World Cup in Thailand.

-Previously, he was an assistant coach for the gold-medal winning 2014 USA Basketball Women’s U18 National Team and the 2015 USA Basketball Women’s U19 World Championship Team.
-This past summer, Walz served as a head coach for the 2017 USA Women's U23 National Team that captured the inaugural U24 Four Nations Tournament against Australia, Canada and host Japan in Tokyo.
-And, he was a court coach at the 2017 USA Women's National Team training camp in February.
+Previously, he was a head coach of the 2018 USA Women's U18 National Team, which he led to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship, and an assistant coach for the gold medal winning 2014 USA Basketball Women’s U18 National Team and 2015 USA Basketball Women’s U19 World Cup Team.
+Walz also served as a head coach for the 2017 USA Women's U23 National Team that captured the inaugural U24 Four Nations Tournament against Australia, Canada and host Japan in Tokyo.
+And, he was a court coach at the 2017 USA Women's National Team training camp in October.

-In 2017-18, he led the Cardinals to a 36-3 record, the Atlantic Coast Conference regular season and tournament titles and the NCAA Tournament Final Four, and he was named the 2018 ACC Coach of the Year.
+In 2017-18, he led the Cardinals to a 36-3 record, the ACC regular season and tournament titles and the NCAA Tournament Final Four, and he was named the 2018 ACC Coach of the Year.

 The 2016-17 season saw the Cardinals compile a 29-8 record and make a second-straight NCAA Tournament Sweet 16 appearance.